MatthiasKunnen/custom-ddns/src/typescript/providers/src/wix/README.md

 ## Requirements

 - Name of the zone you want to change the DNS records of.
-- API key, generate one at https://manage.wix.com/account/api-keys with the `All account permissions > Manage Domains` scope.
+- API key, generate one at <https://manage.wix.com/account/api-keys> with the `All account permissions > Manage Domains` scope.
-  **Only an API key generated using the account of the owner of the site to which the domain is linked can manage DNS records.**
+  Only the owner of the Wix _Site_ that is served on the domain can create an API Key with sufficient permissions. **Co-owners' API Keys will result in permission errors**, see [troubleshooting](#domain-is-not-permitted-to-target-account).
-- Account ID of the account linked to the API key, this can be found at https://manage.wix.com/account/api-keys when at least one API key is generated.
+- Account ID of the account that created the API key, this can be found at <https://manage.wix.com/account/api-keys> when at least one API key is generated.

 ## Provider config